Why Are People So Attracted to the Thong?

 Whether on the beach or in the ring, the market for thongs is expanding.
 People love thongs.

 Anecdotally, you might hear thongs are bad for intimate health.
 In 2019, a research paper published in the Journal of Obstetrics and Gynaecology Research put this hypothesis to the test.

 In total, 986 respondents—186 thong wearers and 800 non-thong wearers—were surveyed over a period of 12 months on their intimate health, and the results showed the reported rates of urogenital infections were not significantly different for thong wearers.
 When it came to underwear choice, fabric was the most important factor: Non-cotton crotch underwear was associated with yeast vaginitis.

 Comfort is another story.
 Thongs can lead to chafing and irritation, so be sure to choose your perfect size (tight-fitting underwear is more likely to cause abrasions) and go for a breathable fabric.
 As long as your intimate hygiene is on point, a thong is nothing to worry about.

 The bottom line

-A lot may have changed since 1939, but people are still horny for thongs.
+A lot may have changed with thongs since 1939, but people are still horny for them.

 "Adult content creators can't be nude on a lot of social media platforms.
 But they still want to be as sexy as possible," Witt explained.
 "Other creators don't want to be totally nude, either.
 Wearing a thong is a way to get around that."